 Saturday – Sunday 12pm – 5pm

 Since 2001, we have been patiently transforming former farm land to vineyards and a simple stone cottage into our current tasting and production facilities.
 This is a family affair.
 Denny and Jaclyn Evans started the work.
 Their son Guy and daughter-in-law Rachel continued the work.
 Second son Luke provided business counsel and perspective from afar.
 Faces may change, different hands may perform the labor, but the message is the same: we are family, come join us.

-Our oldest Pinot Noir block dates nearly 14 years.
-Our youngest Malbec block is approaching its third.
-In between, we have learned a lot about the land, the wine it creates, and our own roles in the middle.
+Our oldest Pinot Noir block dates back to 2001.
+Since then, we have learned a lot about the land, the wine it creates, and our own roles in the middle.
 We do know that building a great wine and a great winery are not unlike.
 Both require attention to detail, a sense of daring, and tenacious spirit.